Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Metrics

 \section{Metrics}

 For the FTSD and J-FTSD metrics, we train the time series and condition encoders using the procedure given in \cite{narasimhan2024time}.
 For FTSD, we only train the time series encoder using supervised contrastive loss to maximize the similarity of time series chunks that belong to the same sample.
 For J-FTSD, we perform contrastive learning training in a CLIP-like manner to maximize the similarity between time series and corresponding paired metadata, as explained in \cite{narasimhan2024time}.
 We use Informer models as the encoders.
-Additionally, just as in the case of \citep{paul2022psaganprogressiveselfattention, narasimhan2024time}, we observe that the approaches corresponding to the lowest values of FD metrics have the lowest TSTR and DTW scores, and the highest SSIM scores.
+Additionally, just as in the case of \citep{paul2022psaganprogressiveselfattention, narasimhan2024time}, we observe that the approaches corresponding to the lowest values of FD metrics have the lowest TSTR and DTW scores.
 This further validates the correctness of the FTSD and J-FTSD metrics used for evaluation.
+To train these models, we used the same set of hyperparameters as mentioned in \cite{narasimhan2024time}.
+For all the real-world datasets, we trained these models up to a maximum of 5000 epochs.

-We sourced the implementations of DTW and SSIM from the public domain.
-For SSIM, we used 1D uniform filters from SciPY \cite{2020SciPy-NMeth}.
-We set the values of $C_1$ and $C_2$ to $1^{-4}$ and $9^{-4}$.
+We sourced the implementation for the DTW metric from the public domain.
 For the constraint violation magnitude, we computed the violation for each constraint, excluding the allowable constraint violation budget.
+For TSTR, we trained the standard TimesNet \citep{wu2023timesnettemporal2dvariationmodeling} model to perform imputation.
+The mean and standard deviation for the TSTR values are obtained from the results for 3 seeds.
+We also provide a sample quality comparison based on the Discriminative Score (DS) metric.
+For this metric, we train a post-hoc time series classification model to distinguish between real and generated time series samples.
+We use a simple 2-layer LSTM network for the classification task.
+DS was introduced in \citep{yoon2019time} as a sample quality metric.
+Similar to the TSTR metric, we train the classifier on synthesized and real training data.
+We then report the classification error on the synthesized and real test data for 5 seeds.